skum156/ismir2017-deepsalience/README.md

 matplotlib.use('TkAgg')
 If you get pip/conda versioning issues: Try using a clean Python 3.8/3.9 virtual environment, then pip install -r requirements.txt.

+Improvements & Additional Features
+After resolving environment issues with requirements.txt, the following updates were made:

+MIDI Output:
+Each melody prediction is now exported as a .mid file for easy listening and downstream music processing.

+Flexible Output:
+Output directory and file naming are more robust for batch processing.
 Citation

+Preprocessing/Downsampling done beforehand

 If you use DeepSalience, please cite:
 [Insert citation here]